Alaska Cruise

 Victoria Inner Harbour

-Port hours: 5:00 PM – 10:00 PM
+Port hours: 5:00 PM to 10:00 PM

 A short evening stop in one of the most charming cities in Canada.
-You won't have time for everything, so pick a direction and enjoy the walk.
-The ship docks right in the inner harbour, and most of what's worth seeing is walkable from the pier.
+You won't have time for everything so pick a direction and enjoy the walk.
+The ship docks right in the inner harbour and most of what's worth seeing is walkable from the pier.

 What we did